MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-storage-path.md

    :::image type="content" source="./media/create-storage-path/create-storage-path-1.png" alt-text="Screenshot of select + Create storage path." lightbox="./media/create-storage-path/create-storage-path-1.png":::

 1. In the **Create storage path** pane, input the following parameters:
     1. Specify a file system path on your disk where the VMs, VM images and other data reside.
-This path should be on a cluster share volume (CSV) on your system.
+This path should be on a cluster shared volume (CSV) on your system.
     1. Provide a friendly name for your storage path.
 The name should be 3 to 64 characters long and should contain letters, numbers, and hyphens.

     :::image type="content" source="./media/create-storage-path/create-storage-path-2.png" alt-text="Screenshot of specifying file path and friendly name." lightbox="./media/create-storage-path/create-storage-path-2.png":::